 Blind pimple verdict

 At the end of the day, there is good news.
 While blind pimples can be annoying and frustrating, you are not alone and there is hope!

-Remember, blind pimples are painful pimples that pop up (or down) underneath the skin’s surface.
+Remember, blind pimples are a type of painful pimple that pops up (or down) underneath the skin’s surface.
 Hormonal changes, diet, stress, and excess sebum on the skin are all common causes of this type of acne.

 Some common remedies you can try at home include:

 - Acne stickers with ingredients such as salicylic acid